Sign-Up Now!

 How to Conduct a Tenant Background Screening

-Most landlords have experienced the wild Saturday night party when neighbors must summon the police
+Most landlords have experienced the wild Saturday night party when neighbors

-to quiet a rowdy crowd.
-They are equally familiar with walking into an apartment
+must summon the police to quiet a rowdy crowd.
+They are equally familiar with

-or commercial space after a tenant has vacated only to find the premises in
+walking into an apartment or commercial space after a tenant has vacated only to

-shambles, requiring almost total renovation.
-In both residential and commercial
+find the premises in shambles, requiring almost total renovation.
+In both

-leases, there is a potential for lost income resulting from the time to complete
+residential and commercial leases, there is a potential for lost income

-extensive repairs, or if a tenant breaks a lease and suddenly vacates.
-These are
+resulting from the time to complete extensive repairs, or if a tenant breaks a

-nightmare scenarios that can be minimized by conducting background checks before
+lease and suddenly vacates.
+These are nightmare scenarios that can be minimized

-renting an apartment, condo, home or commercial space to a prospective tenant.
+by conducting background checks before renting an apartment, condo, home or

-The steps presented in this article will reduce the dangers of facing later
+will reduce the dangers of facing later evictions or costly repairs.

-Read Article |
+Read Article

 How to Search for Assets - Part One

-People hide assets for a variety of reasons that range from personal to business in
+People hide assets for a variety of reasons that range from personal to

-they feel there is a reason to hide all or a portion of their wealth from
+that they feel there is a reason to hide all or a portion of their wealth from

 scrutiny.
 This article delves into the concept of hidden assets and details a

 methodology for uncovering such property or wealth.
+Read Article

-When an individual or a company wishes to avoid being exposed to the possibility of
+When an individual or a company wishes to avoid being exposed to the

-Read Article |
+Read Article

-A handy checklist for conducting due diligence background checks on individuals, businesses and corporations.
+A handy checklist for conducting due diligence background checks on individuals,

 If you would like to reprint any of the articles, please